antrea-io/antrea/docs/design/ovs-pipeline.md

 ### IngressDefaultRule

 This table is similar in its purpose to table [EgressDefaultRule], and it complements table [IngressRule] for K8s NetworkPolicy ingress rule implementation.
-In Kubernetes, when a NetworkPolicy is applied to a set of Pods, the default behavior for these Pods becomes "deny" (they become [isolated Pods](https://kubernetes.io/docs/concepts/services-networking/network-policies/#isolated-and-non-isolated-pods)).
-This table is in charge of dropping traffic destined for Pods to which a NetworkPolicy (with an ingress rule) is applied, and which did not match any of the allow list rules.
+In Kubernetes, when a NetworkPolicy is applied to a set of Pods, then the default behavior for ingress connections for these Pods becomes "deny" (they become [isolated Pods](https://kubernetes.io/docs/concepts/services-networking/network-policies/#isolated-and-non-isolated-pods)).
+This table is in charge of dropping traffic destined for Pods to which a NetworkPolicy (with an ingress rule) is applied, and which did not match any of the "allow" list rules.

 If you dump the flows of this table, you may see the following: